What is the Healthiest Cutting Board Material? Our Top 3 List

 2. Stone / Porcelain: With such a solid surface, you know you’re getting a material that is safe for meal prep.
 Not only that, but it can stay cold or hot for serving, and it’s long-lasting and durable.
 The downside is some stones (ie. marble) and ceramics can chip or crack if dropped.

-3. Polyethylene Plastic: This durable nontoxic plastic won’t leach or offgas and is also dishwasher and meat-prep safe.
+3. Polyethylene Plastic: This durable nontoxic plastic won’t offgas any fumes and is also dishwasher and meat-prep safe.
 The downsides?
-Plastic is not a renewable resource, and deep scratches can become breeding grounds for bacteria over time.
+Plastic is not a renewable resource, and there are some concerns about microplastics flaking off during meal prep.
+Also deep scratches can become breeding grounds for bacteria over time.

 The Healthiest Cutting Board: